Updated December 2021 with new camera recommendations.

 Since their inception, Polaroid cameras have been used to take… how do we put this delicately… ‘private’ pictures.
 While other film formats depended on you either having your own darkroom (unlikely) or dropping off your film at the 1-hour where multiple people would be seeing and handling your 35mm (awkward), Polaroid was the first time the average person could take photos that they could keep to themselves.

-Even decades later, in the digital age of powerful smartphone cameras, the Polaroid remains the perfect format for the perfect dirty picture.
+Even decades later, in the digital age of powerful smartphone cameras, instant film remains the perfect format for the perfect dirty picture.
 Why?
 First, Polaroids just look better.
 Smartphone cameras, and really, all digital cameras, don’t take the most flattering pictures without some serious photographic know-how and Photoshop.

 Second, as many have learned the hard way, there’s no such thing as real privacy when it comes to the internet – and smartphones are connected to the cloud at all times.
 Even without somebody working overtime to steal your images, pictures have a habit of showing up in unexpected places at exactly the wrong time.
 Polaroids remain private until you decide somebody can have one.
 Obviously, somebody can still steal the pictures, take digital snapshots of them, etc, but it’s a whole heck of a lot safer for those who could be harmed by private information getting out.